qinguorui2001/tp/docs/UserGuide.md

 * The whole `EMAIL` must have a **maximum of 320 characters**.

-* The local part should only contain alphanumeric characters and these special character `+ - . _`.
+* The local part should only contain alphanumeric characters and these special characters `+ - . _`.

 * The local part must:
     * have a **maximum of 64 characters**.